-This may entail more extensive regulations, but importantly also the active and effective enforcement of existing rules.
+This may entail more extensive regulations, but also the participatory, active, and effective enforcement of existing rules.
 Local stressors such as overfishing and pollution are still large factors in coral reef degradation.
-Reducing local stressors increases the ability of reefs to recover from losses 76 and may even reduce short-term mortality rates associated with bleaching.77
+Reducing local stressors increases the ability of reefs to recover from losses 77 and may even reduce short-term mortality rates associated with bleaching 78.